wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Find

-The `find()` method in JavaScript returns the value of the first element in the provided array that satisfies the provided testing function.
+The `find()` method returns the value of the first element in the provided array that satisfies the provided testing function.
 If no values satisfy the testing function, undefined is returned.

 ```javascript
 let numbers = [5, 12, 8, 130, 44];